ThawatJaru/flutter-vending-frontend/README.md

 - Hardware Component
 - Database Backend

-**Note: This repository only contains the frontend Flutter code and has currently change and migrate to React.js.
+**Note: This repository only contains the frontend Flutter code.
+This version has been migrated to react.js instead.
 Please proceed to this link to explore on migrated version https://github.com/ThawatJaru/react-vending-frontend*